annp0/AnRT/readme.md

 - `dielectric`: Class for glass-like objects.
 Takes in one argument - its refractive index relative to air.

 The parameters for class `camera` is straightforward.
-When `night` is set to `0`, the background will be the while-blue sky-like texture and will light up the scene.
+When `night` is set to `0`, the background will be the blue-white sky-like texture and will light up the scene.
 When `night` is set to `1`, the background will be pure darkness and explicit lighting is required to light up the scene.